UtoECat/miniLuau/README.md

 Additionally:
 - All comments are kept, and all file indents are kept - makes packed code readable and self-documented.
 Comments do not affect compile times (on this scale).
 - Files are run through clang-format after packing for better consistency and readability.
-- Packing sources of some parts of the Luau CLI toolchain is possible now! **ONLY Compiler is verified to work for now**
+- Packing sources of some parts of the Luau CLI toolchain is possible now!

 ### WARNING
-The produced source code is still untested for compilation and functionality.
+The produced source code is still not well tested for compilation and functionality.
 If you need something stable, please check out version 1.0 on the main branch.

 ## NOTES/TODO
+- [+] CLI Tools: Compiler and Repl sources packed and verified to build and seemingly run well
-- Unfortunately, the Analysis module still can't be compiled, I'm still thinking and working on ideas how to work around it...
+- [ ] Unfortunately, the Analysis module still can't be compiled, I'm still thinking and working on ideas how to work around it...
-- Need to set up or pack some minimal executable for runtime testing, better than the old one.
+- [ ] Need to set up or pack some minimal executable for runtime testing, better than the old one.
+- [ ] Check 2 can't be done with default luau's test suite, because it retuires analysis module be kept up and ready + has it's own shenanigans.

 # Overview